 On-the-Spot SEO Improvements

-Taking the idea of sentiment analysis one step further, we predict that in the near future AI-enabled CMSs may be able to identify opportunities for SEO improvements in real time.
-This capability would empower marketing professionals to create more effective content in less time, which will outperform competitors and rank well in search engines.
+Taking the idea of sentiment analysis one step further, we predict that AI-enabled content management systems will soon be able to identify opportunities for SEO improvements in real time.
+This capability would empower marketing professionals to create more compelling content in less time, which will outperform competitors and rank well in search engines.

 Content Gap Identification

-When you’re in the thick of it all, it can be hard to see where your content may be lacking (or where your competitors’ content may be lacking).
-But both of these situations give you the opportunity to fill those “gaps” and capture more traffic.
+When you're in the thick of it all, it can be hard to see where your content may be lacking (or where your competitors' content may be lacking).
+But both situations allow you to fill those "gaps" and capture more traffic.
 One day, we hope AI will become smart enough to flag gaps and make recommendations so you can create fresh content that adds value and generates new leads.

 Customer service is another one of those expensive yet necessary parts of business.
-Fortunately, it can become a little less time- and money-intensive with the help of AI.
-Just like AI enables content folks to focus on deep work, AI-powered chatbots can enable customer service folks to do the same.
+Fortunately, it can become less time- and money-intensive with the help of AI.
+Just like AI enables content folks to focus on deep work, AI-powered chatbots can facilitate customer service folks to do the same.

-While many of today’s chatbots can address very simple questions with answers pulled from a knowledge base, we look forward to the day when a large percentage of queries don’t have to be routed back to human agents.
-After all, it’s the instantaneous and around-the-clock support that consumers are truly looking for when interacting with brand chatbots.
+While many of today's chatbots can address straightforward questions with answers pulled from a knowledge base, we look forward to when many queries don't have to be routed back to human agents.
+After all, it's the instantaneous and around-the-clock support consumers seek when interacting with brand chatbots.